 1. Tuning their instruments

 When we had to transition to no more physical contact, the aspect of the students’ abilities to tune their own instruments would be paramount to online learning.
 As without a well tuned instrument, I would be unable to conduct the class for them.
-But having said this, I did have a 6 year old student last week who managed to tune her violin (with pegs not fine tuners) all by herself with some instruction from me online, I was really proud of her effort and felt she had risen to a new skill to be able to distinguish tuning of her strings independently.
+But having said this, I did have a 6 year old student last week who managed to tune her violin (with pegs not fine tuners) all by herself with some instruction from me online, I was really proud of her effort and felt she had risen to a new skill level to be able to distinguish tuning of her strings independently.

 2. Independence to take charge of their learning

 Online teaching, has taught my students independence.
 They would need to take down their own notes and certain fingerings where necessary – I’m the minimalist fingering sort of teacher who habitually writes minimal fingerings for the students unless it is a change in position not indicated or a very difficult part that just cannot do without jotting down the fingering in that particular few notes.
-This is because I believe it really does help in memorizing the piece to have a neater sheet of music put out in front of you, then one with scribbles all over.
+This is because I believe it really does help in memorizing the piece to have a neater sheet of music put out in front of you rather than one with scribbles all over.
 I used to simply write in what I wanted while they were playing during physical classes for efficiency, having them to put down their instruments to write something down at junctures of class time deemed too time consuming.
 However through this process that I am completely unable to help them, I realize that it is probably needful that they do these notes themselves as part of the learning and training process.

 3. Understanding of orientation in the music